KiraResari/ceal-chronicler-f/Protocol.md

   - [ ] It is possible to jump back and forth to points in time where a field's value has been edited
 - [ ] Allows complete deletion of existing characters (with warning)
 - [ ] While in the Character View, Points in Time at which the character does not exist should be greyed out in the time bar
+- [ ] The character screen has a back button, which returns back to the main view

 ### Technical